adan92/taiga-docker/taiga-front-dist/README.md

 [Taiga](https://taiga.io/) is a project management platform for startups and agile developers & designers who want a simple, beautiful tool that makes work truly enjoyable.

 This Docker image can be used for running the Taiga frontend.
-It works together with the [curiosityio/taiga-back](https://registry.hub.docker.com/u/curiosityio/taiga-back/) image.
+It works together with the [curiosityio/taiga-back](https://registry.hub.docker.com/r/curiosityio/taiga-back/) image.

+Linking the 2 images together provides a full Taiga experience saving to a postgres database, email, and slack and gogs integration.

 ## Running

-A [curiosityio/taiga-back](https://registry.hub.docker.com/u/curiosityio/taiga-back/) container should be linked to the taiga-front-dist container.
+A [curiosityio/taiga-back](https://registry.hub.docker.com/r/curiosityio/taiga-back/) container should be linked to the taiga-front-dist container.
 Also connect the volumes of this the taiga-back container if you want to serve the static files for the admin panel.

 ```
 docker run --name taiga_front_dist_container_name --link taiga_back_container_name:taigaback --volumes-from taiga_back_container_name curiosityio/taiga-front-dist